 - Care staff should respond positively to acceptable behaviour and will support young people to become aware when behaviours are unacceptable.
-There is a huge emphasis on rewards not sanctions. - We believe that effective behaviour support is dependent on the establishment of positive relationships between carers and young people.
-Encouragement and praise are used extensively to promote positive behaviour. - Effective communication strategies for verbal and non-verbal children are essential. - Behaviour Support plans to manage behaviour will be fair and consistently applied.
-They will be relevant, reasonable, timely and appropriate to the age, understanding and individual needs of the young person. - Physical intervention is only used to prevent likely injury to the person concerned or to others, or likely serious damage to property. - All staff are CPI Safety Intervention trained with the emphasis on calming strategies and deescalation of unsettled or aggressive behaviour.
-Restraint is not used as a punishment or a means to enforce compliance with instructions. - All incidents of Restraint must be recorded in the young person's individual restraint log
+There is a huge emphasis on rewards not sanctions. - We believe that effective behaviour management is dependent on the establishment of positive relationships between carers and young people.
+Encouragement and praise are used extensively to promote positive behaviour. - All measures to manage behaviour will be fair and consistently applied.
+They will be relevant reasonable, timely and appropriate to the age, understanding and individual needs of the young person. - Physical holding is only used to prevent likely injury to the person concerned or to others, or likely serious damage to property. - Holding is not used as a punishment, a means to enforce compliance with instructions or respond to challenging behaviour which does not give rise to reasonable expectation of injury to someone or serious damage to property. - All incidents of holding must be recorded in the appropriate page numbered safe holding log book.